skeeto/skeeto.github.com/_posts/2016-12-11-Faster-Elfeed-Search-Through-JIT-Bytecode-Compilation.markdown

 it.
 I should rely on these special opcodes.

 Suppose `memq` was written in Emacs Lisp rather than C. How much would that hurt performance?
-My version here `my-memq` isn't exactly the same since it returns t rather than the sublist, but it's good enough for this purpose.
+My version of `my-memq` below isn't quite the same since it returns t rather than the sublist, but it's good enough for this purpose.
 (I'm using `cl-loop` because writing early bailout in plain Elisp without recursion is, in my opinion, ugly.)